 A marriage of tradition and eclectic design

 France was on the agenda!
-Brittany to be correct, an area I’ve never been to before so very excited to visit this lesser touristy part of France.
+Brittany, to be correct, is an area I’ve never been to before, so I’m very excited to visit this lesser touristy part of France.
 Dutch friends had asked us to join them in a dog-friendly villa close to the beach near Brest in Longonna-Daoulas.
-With a busy touring season coming up, a short break in June was just perfect for recharging the batteries.
-It might be a bit of a push, but you can visit all five exhibitions on 1 ticket on one day.
+With a busy touring season, a short break in June was perfect for recharging the batteries.
+It might be a bit of a push, but you can visit all five exhibitions on one ticket on one day.

-Cambridge to Brest via the tunnel is about 15 hours’ drive including stops and the crossing.
-Quite a trek for 1 day.
+Cambridge to Brest via the tunnel is about 15 hours drive, including stops and the crossing.
+Quite a trek for one day.
 I was keen to revisit Honfleur after 20 years.
 Bad luck!
 Honfleur was packed due to one of their many festivals and the D-Day celebrations the day before.
 Honfleur is a lovely quaint fishing village, but to be avoided when big crowds descend on it.

 Foodie escapes with Relais de Silence

 Plan B – the countryside or one of the major cities.
-I have fond memories of many great stays with Relais du Silence; a niche accommodation group with stunning properties and where food is on top of the agenda.
-My last stay with them was in the era of travel guides, but times have moved on so you can now browse online too.
-Although I still love flicking through their guide, the Relais du Silence website is much handier for booking purposes and locating where the properties are.
-Le Manoir du Lys in Normandy was just what we were looking for with only another 4 hours’ drive the next day.
+I have fond memories of many great stays with Relais du Silence, a niche accommodation group with stunning properties and where food is on top of the agenda.
+My last stay with them was in the era of travel guides, but times have moved on, so you can now browse online too.
+Although I still love flicking through their guide, the Relais du Silence website is much easier for booking and locating the properties.
+Le Manoir du Lys in Normandy was just what we were looking for, with only another 4 hours’ drive the next day.

 Michelin star getaway at Le Manoir du Lys

-So there I am sitting in the garden of Le Manoir du Lys sipping a glass of Loire wine munching on delicious appetisers; pickled mushrooms, bread and rillettes, in the evening sun!
+So there I am, sitting in the garden of Le Manoir du Lys, sipping a glass of Loire wine and munching on delicious appetisers; pickled mushrooms, bread and rillettes, in the evening sun!
 Life doesn’t come much better, especially knowing an excellent Michelin star dinner is awaiting you.

 Le Manoir du Lys is not easy to find as the signs on the roadside are covered by vegetation, but that’s part of the charm.
 On arrival, it looks like a traditional French retreat on the outskirts of the stunning Spa resort Bagnoles de l’orne, but you’ll be in for a surprise and treat!
 They’ve done an excellent job mixing traditional with eclectic design and artwork.
 Although it carries a Michelin star, it’s very relaxed, and I could easily stay here for many days if not a week, but our next destination was calling.